garethjones76/docker-swarm-mode-getting-started/README.md

   ID            NAME             IMAGE                            NODE             DESIRED STATE  CURRENT STATE            ERROR           xdafpe4mg28r  customer-api.10      swarmgs/customer:latest          centos4.gjj.com  Running        Running about a minute ago           xdafpe4mg28r   \_ customer-api.10  swarmgs/customer:latest          centos4.gjj.com  Running        Running about a minute ago           xdafpe4mg28r   \_ customer-api.10  swarmgs/customer:latest          centos4.gjj.com  Running        Running about a minute ago           nbwnnzk8wija  customer-api.12      swarmgs/customer:latest          centos4.gjj.com  Running        Running about a minute ago           nbwnnzk8wija   \_ customer-api.12  swarmgs/customer:latest          centos4.gjj.com  Running        Running about a minute ago           nbwnnzk8wija   \_ customer-api.12  swarmgs/customer:latest          centos4.gjj.com  Running        Running about a minute ago

  So it is now running on centos4 - which can be confirmed by vizualizer

+As well as "drain" we can specifiy "active" or "pause".
+A node will stay in "drained" mode until set back to "active" (or "pause").
+Nodes in "pause" status will allow running tasks to continue but wont allow new tasks to be allocated.

 We can use the "constraint" to specify various contraints as to where we want our service to run - contraints can be identified using the "docker node inspect" command eg "Architecture" or "OS", CPUs or Memeory, or we can add labels to a node and use those for contraints eg the following limits tasks for the redis service to nodes where the node type label equals "queue":

   docker service create \